-AlphaFold2, AlphaFold-Multimer, AlphaFold3:
+AlphaFold2, AlphaFold-Multimer, AlphaFold3

 This blog post will be focused on AlphaFold3 (Abramson et al. 2024) use for biologists.
 Here we cover practical considerations for people with a biological background: strong and weak sides of all AlphaFold models, types of structures AlphaFold3 fails to predict, things to be cautious about, and why we still need experimental structures even with all AlphaFold models.